Your Commonly Asked Questions

 Please do not call Dr. Sterba after hours for some other brand new or unrelated medical problem he is not treating.
 Please call your Primary Care Doctor.
 You should call 911 and go to the nearest hospital ER if you or your family member or caregiver feel you have an emergency or you can't reach your doctor.

 "Can I just come over to your house to be treated?"

 No!
-Patients are not invited, seen or treated at the private home of Dr. and Mrs. John A. Sterba.
+Patients are not invited, seen, or treated at the private home of Dr. and Mrs. John A. Sterba.
 Dr. Sterba exclusively cares for patients living at-their-home.
+Saved by Grace Ministry, Inc. has no public accommodations.
 Dr. Sterba also cares for guests and family members visiting people in their private homes, and people staying as guests at temporary residences (e.g. Roycroft Inn or Hampton Inn).
 Dr. Sterba cares for people living in commercial, private Independent Living Residences (e.g. Fox Run and others) and Assisted Living Centers.
 Dr. Sterba is not a nursing home doctor; he cannot treat patients living in a Skilled Nursing Facility, Rehabilitation Unit or in Long-Term Care.

 "What if I call 911 and get 'checked out' by an EMT or paramedic?"

 Anyone calling for an ambulance or the Fire Department who is seen by a First-Responder, EMT or Paramedic at their home, and then signs off legally refusing to go to the ER, has not received adequate medical care.

 This is a potentially serious, life-threatening mistake and should not be done.
 If there is any concern, you must go to the hospital ER by ambulance to have the Emergency Physician expertly evaluate, diagnose and treat you.